What kinds of spiders can you find in Maryland?

 - The abdomen is a very large smooth, oval shape.

-Furrow Spiders are found in Maryland in moist places near a water source in the grass or shrubbery.
+Furrow Spiders are found in Maryland in moist places, especially by water sources near grass or shrubbery.
 These arachnids don’t mind being by human structures either, like porches or corners of houses.

 They rarely bite, but if bitten, you will only have mild pain and little discomfort.